oliviaxyl/Sentiment-Analysis-of-Amazon-Kindle-Reviews-/README.md

 #### -- Project Status: [Completed]

 ## Project Objective
 The purpose of this project is to help customer service team to get the “feeling of a message" without reading every single word.
-This saves the agent from needing to read the entire review and let them focus their time and effort on solving issues within their capabilities.
+This saves the agent from needing to read the entire reviews and let them focus their time and effort on solving issues within their capabilities.

 ### Methods Used
 * NLP-based Data Preprocessing